+Since the 2009 FYR was completed, EPA performed critical monitoring well repairs, revised the Long-Term Groundwater Monitoring Plan, and performed one round of sampling to ensure that the plume has not migrated to locations that might present a health or ecological risk.
 EPA revised the monitoring plan in 2011, but has not been able to reach agreement with MDEQ as to whether additional remedial action is necessary.
 Without an agreement, EPA is unable to fund additional groundwater monitoring or abandon unnecessary monitoring wells.
 The site remains in Long-Term Remedial Action Status, and will revert to MDEQ responsibility for operation and maintenance in April 2018.

 The primary source of contamination, the former PMC building was torn down in July 2004.
 The site has been replaced by a new condominium development, the first phase of which was sold out in 2005.
 The foundation for the final phase of the development was completed in 2007, and construction was completed in 2014.